SesatGuy/Universal-light-image-format/README.md

 * Image = Indeed a image
 * Format = format. idk what to say

-Indeed this project a hypocrite
+Indeed this project is a hypocrite

 # Features
 why image format is gud?